WendtOle/advent-of-code-23/README.md

 # Advent of code 2023
 See https://adventofcode.com/2023 for tasks.

-# Solutions
-## 10. December
-### How to run
+# How to run
+Look in the package.json.
+There should be for every day a testing command like the following:
 ```
 npm run test-10
 ```

-The first task is run in the test file "10/test/walkingRage.spec.ts" in the test "should handle fifth example".
-The second task is run in the test file "10/test/surroundedTiles.spec.ts" in the test "should handle actual puzzle"
+# Solutions

 ### Notes 10-1
 First I tried a recursive approach but this failed, because the the recursion would have reached to deep.